Hamid-AL/LeetCoding/README.md

 > - **AzureWebJobsStorage**: This can be found in the Access Keys section of your Storage Account.
 > - **APPLICATIONINSIGHTS_CONNECTION_STRING**: This can be retrieved from your Application Insights resource.

-> [!TIP]
-> ### Troubleshooting Function Execution in Function App
-> In the function app script, ensure that you add the parameter `delete=True` to the `NamedTemporaryFile` line (line 96).
-This change allows the temporary file created to remain in memory for reading by PyMuPDF.
-If you do not include this parameter, you may encounter an error indicating that the file does not exist because the temporary file is immediately deleted after creation!

-> [!TIP]
-> ### Enabling Storage Account Key Access
-> You may need to enable storage account key access to ensure proper functionality.
-To do this, follow these steps:
-> 1. Go to your **Storage Account** in the Azure Portal.
-> 2. Navigate to **Settings**.
-> 3. Click on **Configuration**.
-> 4. Ensure that **Allow storage account key access** is set to **Enabled**.
->> **Note:**
->> When **Allow storage account key access** is disabled, any requests to the account authorized with Shared Key, including shared access signatures (SAS), will be denied.
-This can lead to errors when connecting between services using keys.

 To use a Service Principal to authenticate to Azure, you can also add the following in a `.env` file:

 ```dotenv